bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 Your friendly iOS Code Signing Doctor.

-{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it helps you sign your iOS project.
+{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it helps sign your iOS project.

 * [Collecting and exporting code signing files with codesigndoc](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/)
 * [Device testing for iOS]()"%}